 Modern machines tend to be smart.
 You’ve got a piece of industrial equipment, possibly with an OS, a sensor bus, and drivers talking to I/O systems enabling local monitoring and operation.
 Now you want to monitor, control, and update that equipment from the cloud.
 This can be accomplished, but only after you’ve deployed data management components to what many people interestingly call “the edge.”
-In reality, this is the center of your universe and your customer’s operations – your machines, PLCs, and gateways.
+In reality, this is the center of your universe and your customer’s operations – your machines, devices, PLCs, and gateways.
 Before selecting a specific approach or vendor technology, you’ll want to set clear criteria for your goals at the edge and have a solid understanding of your constraints.
-Many enterprises aren’t aware of all the possibilities and pitfalls at the IoT edge, so let’s start with a quick list and next steps for collecting data and generating new value from your industrial equipment both with and without connectivity to the cloud.
+Many enterprises aren’t aware of all the possibilities and pitfalls at the internet of things (IoT) edge, so let’s start with a quick list and next steps for collecting data and generating new value from your industrial equipment both with and without connectivity to the cloud.

 The Art of the Possible

 To bring “intelligence to the IoT edge” is to enable more autonomous equipment operation.
 Latency and bandwidth constraints (and costs) can be removed as limiting factors when everything isn’t managed by the cloud.
-Sadly, the success of many enterprises at freeing their operations from the requirements of connectivity to the cloud is followed by shackling themselves to a hardware provider or contract manufacturer at the edge.
+Sadly, the success of many enterprises at freeing their operations from the requirements of connectivity to the cloud is followed by shackling themselves to a hardware vendor or contract manufacturer at the edge.
 This is your business, and no HMI vendor, gateway vendor, or contract manufacturer should be able to dictate what software or embedded operating system you use for serving your customers, nor lock you into their offerings whether or not they continue to meet your needs.

 For new equipment, you may have your pick of which industrial protocols to use.
-You’ve likely already got machines in the field that you want to connect as well, and if they’re already running on Modbus, Ethernet IP, OPC-UA or other protocols then that’s what you’re going to need to be able to translate into a normalized data format, such as JSON, before doing anything with the data being produced.
+You’ve likely already got machines and devices in the field that you want to connect as well, and if they’re already running on Modbus, Ethernet IP, OPC-UA or other protocols then that’s what you’re going to need to be able to translate into a normalized data format, such as JSON, before doing anything with the data being produced.
 How are you going to do this?
 Similarly, you’ll need to build the pipeline between your equipment at the IoT edge and the public cloud you choose for ingest, storage, analytics and other integrations.
 This not only enables secure and seamless processing of your data, but also makes possible the device management needed to maintain and update your connected machinery.
 There’s a lot going on in the “real world” that must be handled before you can make use of services in the cloud.